“A dog is the only thing on earth that loves you more than he loves himself” – Josh Billings

-#3 – Getting to know whippets
+#3 – Getting to know the whippet dog breed

-The whippet is a part of the sighthound group and is family to the greyhound, Italian greyhound, the Irish wolfhound and many more.
+The whippet is a part of the sighthound group and is family to the greyhound, Italian greyhound, Spanish greyhound, the Irish wolfhound and many more.
 Sighthounds are primarily built to hunt for their speed and, you guessed it, their sight.
 As opposed to the more traditional scent track.

-Good to know Whippet facts and stats:
+Good to know Whippet dog breed facts and stats:

-- Whippets are a fairly small breed with the average female measuring in at around 45-53cm and males 48-56cm.
+- Whippets are a fairly small breed

 - They have very sleek short fur, making them very easy to keep neat and tidy.